apache/nuttx/README.txt

 A Note about Header Files:

-  NuttX compiles without using the standard header files that are distributed with your toolchain.
-That is correct behavior in most cases because the header files bundled with your toolchain (such as stdio.h) are probably not correct for use with NuttX.
-Certain header files, such as setjmp.h, may be needed from your toolchain.
+  Some toolchains are built with header files extracted from a C-library distribution (such as newlib).
+For those toolchains, NuttX must be compiled without using the standard header files that are distributed with your toolchain.
+This prevents including conflicting, incompatible header files (such as stdio.h).

-  In that case, one solution is to copy that file from your toolchain into the NuttX include directory.
-If you prefer to use the stdint.h and stdbool.h header files from your toolchain, those could be copied too.
+  Certain header files, such as setjmp.h and varargs.h, may still be needed from your toolchain, however.
+If that is the case, one solution is to copy those header file from your toolchain into the NuttX include directory.

+  Also, if you prefer to use the stdint.h and stdbool.h header files from your toolchain, those could be copied into the include/ directory too.
   Using most other header files from your toolchain would probably cause errors.

 CONFIGURING NUTTX
 ^^^^^^^^^^^^^^^^^